-I had been to Lagoonies for lunch a couple times before Hurricane Irma, as I do like a nice Steak and Frite now and again, as you can see in the photos, and the food has been consistently good, but the service has been consistently underwhelming.
+I had been to Lagoonies for lunch a couple times before Hurricane Irma, as I do like a nice Steak and Frite now and again, as you can see in the photos, and the food has been consistently very good, but the service has been somewhat underwhelming.

-The dress code is obviously very casual, tank tops, shorts, flip-flops, and even bare feet batted no eyes.
+The dress code is obviously very casual, tank tops, shorts, flip-flops, and even bare feet were in attendance.

 Parking is hit or miss, sometimes you can find parking right next to the restaurant and sometimes you are going to have to park along the side of the road.
-The area is quite busy, well lit and safe, but be careful with traffic as the area lacks proper sidewalks.
+The area is quite busy, well lit and relatively safe, but be careful with traffic as the area lacks proper sidewalks along the road.

-The venue also offers live music on the weekends, which is wildly popular, and occasional theme nights, the last of which was a Pirates night, and sure enough there were pirates aplenty.
+The venue also offers live music on the weekends, which is wildly popular, and they also have occasional theme nights, the last of which was a Pirates night, and sure enough there were pirates aplenty I have been informed.

-There is room for improvement on the service side of things, as no one wants to go to a restaurant where it feels like only the "regulars" get consistent service.
-Perhaps this is how things are there, seat yourself and order for yourself at the bar, but if you have never been, this seems somewhat inconsiderate.
+There is room for improvement on the service side of things, perhaps this is how things are there, seat yourself and order for yourself at the bar, but if you have never been there for dinner, how would you know that?
+This seems somewhat inconsiderate.
 Signs are all over the restaurant, perhaps if one of them said to seat yourself and order at the bar, it would have been more cordial.

-That said, I will indeed visit Lagoonies again, because it is not a "Fine Dining" restaurant, it's a Bistro and I can overlook their service issues, because the food, decor, and overall ambiance is pretty great.
+That said, I will indeed visit Lagoonies again, it is such a fun, casual atmosphere, I can overlook my issues with the service, because the food, decor, and overall ambiance is pretty great.

 So what's the verdict?
-I give Lagoonies Bistro & Bar 3.5 out of 5 EatSxm Approval badges.
+We gave Lagoonies Bistro & Bar 3.5 out of 5 EatSxm Approval badges.